pygame-community/pygame-ce/docs/reST/ref/surface.rst

       repeatedly lock and unlock the Surface many times, it can be helpful to wrap the block inside a lock and unlock pair.

       It is safe to nest locking and unlocking calls.
-The Surface will only be unlocked after the final lock is released.
+The surface will only be unlocked after the final lock is released.

       .. ## Surface.lock ##